 However, because residencies are spread across the country, there’s a good chance that you’ll not only be starting an intense new job; you will also be moving and getting settled in a brand new town.

 Moving can mean major stress on its own, but moving at the very end of medical school can heighten that.
 After all, new doctors have an average of $202,453 in debt from their education, and moving can cost money.
 Learn about how to finance this important next step here.

 Residency Relocation Costs

-There’s no way around it: Moving is expensive and stressful residency relocation costs can add up.
-Even if you’re moving to a new house in the same city to be closer to your work, you may need to hire movers or rent a truck, buy boxes, and replace little things like shower curtains and cleaning products that seem to always get lost in the move.
+• There’s the move itself.
+Even if you’re moving to a new house in the same city to be closer to your work, you may need to hire movers or rent a truck, buy boxes, and get help packing.
+Plus there are those unexpected moving costs, such as replacing little things like shower curtains and cleaning products that seem to always get lost in the move.

-Not to mention the costs of exploring a new city and eating out while you set up your kitchen.
-And don’t forget any costs you may have to incur for your new job, like clothes, or potentially even transportation costs.
+• Another thing to include in your budget: the costs of exploring a new city and eating out while you set up your kitchen.
+And don’t forget any expenses you may have to incur for your new job, like clothes, or potentially even transportation costs.

 If you’re feeling the pinch, there are a few loans specially designed for medical residents that may be worth considering.
 They could help make your transition a lot smoother.

 💡 Quick Tip: Some personal loan lenders can release your funds as quickly as the same day your loan is approved.

 Here are some options that can help you out financially when you relocate for a residency: